Syncano/syncano-cli/README.rst

     syncano sync pull -c Class1 -c Class2 -s script_label_1 -s "script label 2"

-Scripts' source code is stored in scripts subdirectory.
+The Scripts' source code is stored in the scripts subdirectory.
 Their names are based on script labels.
-Keep in mind that script labels in Syncano are not unique, and this tools cannot yet handle this kind of situation when pulling Script from Syncano.
+Keep in mind that script labels in Syncano are not unique, and this tool cannot yet handle this kind of situation when pulling a Script from Syncano.

 Classes and Scripts configuration is stored in *syncano.yml* file.
 If this file already exists, only classes and scripts stored in this file will be pulled and updated.
-If you want to pull whole instance you can use *-a/--all* switch flag.
+If you want to pull the whole instance you can use *-a/--all* switch flag.

 Pushing your changes
 --------------------